 Hydrocortisone is a steroid (corticosteroid) and reduces the body's response to inflammatory reactions.
 By applying it directly to inflamed skin, the aim is to reduce inflammation in that area using the least amount of steroid possible.

 Like all medications, don’t take them if you have previously had an allergic reaction to the medication, or if you have other medications or medical conditions where you would normally discuss with your doctor or pharmacist before starting something new.

-Hydrocortisone should be used for a maximum of 7 days in a row.
-It should be used on any children under the age of 10.
-It cannot be used on any open skin, and on any sensitive areas of the body, such as the face.
+Hydrocortisone cream available over the counter should normally be used for a maximum of 7 days in a row and should not be used on any children under the age of 10 (unless recommended by your doctor).
+It cannot be used on any open skin and on any sensitive areas of the body, such as the face.
 Some people complain of a burning sensation when first applied, however, this sensation tends to disappear after a few days of applying.